SteveCaruso/grid/classes/web-page-development-i.md

 1. Tables
 1. Forms

 ## VI.
-General Education and Course Learning Outcomes

-- **A.** **<u>General Education Learning Outcomes:</u>**
+- **A.** **<u>Course Learning Outcomes:</u>**

     **At the completion of the course, students will be able to:**
-    1. Utilize standards to design and develop Web pages that reflect critical and creative thought.
-(GE-NJ 1,4)
+    1. Design and publish modern webpages using modern web standards.
     2. Communicate and collaborate with others in the design and development of small   Web sites.
-(GE-NJ 1,4)
-    3. Utilize current Web authoring tools required to create effective standards based Web sites.
-(GE-NJ 1, 4)

-- **B.** **<u>Course Learning Outcomes:</u>**

-    **At the completion of the course, students will be able to:**
-    1. Design and publish Web pages containing links, lists, tables, and multimedia.
-    2. Develop standards based Web pages using appropriate HTML and CSS syntax.
+    3. Develop standards based Web pages using appropriate HTML and CSS syntax.
-    3. Separate style from content using CSS and HTML.
+    4. Separate style from content using CSS and HTML.

 - **B.** **<u>Assessment Instruments</u>**
     1. personal website